lruslan/ansible-eos/docs/quickstart.rst

 The configuration above enables eAPI with the default settings.
 This enables eAPI to listen for connections on HTTPS port 443 by default.
-If different values are used, the eapi_protocol and eapi_port variables need to be updated in your playbook.

 **Step 3.** Create a local user
 The user created in this step is different than the shell account to be